<![endif]> In General

 The map below is of both the Light and Heavy Rail systems in Baltimore, and illustrates the lack of a common station for the two systems, thereby making transfers between the two a royal pain in bad weather.

-The signals exist on the system as a means of back-up, when they have to operate in the manual mode.
+The signals were originally on the system as a means of back-up when they had to operate in the manual mode.
+They appear mainly in advance of crossovers, and in the yard all over the place.

-The OCC, Operations Control Center, is located above the Lexington Market station, and is the equivalent to Light Rail Control, located at the main shops north of North Avenue.
+The OCC, Operations Control Center, is located above the Lexington Market station, and is the equivalent to Light Rail Control, which was formerly located at the main shops north at North Avenue, but is now in the same building as OCC.
 Everything for the Metro system is controlled and monitored from here.

-Trains headed towards Hopkins are considered eastbound, while those to Owings Mills are westbound.
+Trains headed towards Hopkins (Track 1) are considered eastbound, while those to Owings Mills (Track 2) are westbound.

 Trains run from 5am to midnight during the week, and 06:00 to 00:00 on the weekends.
 They run on 8 minute headways during the rush hours, 11 minutes off peak, and 15 minutes on the weekends.

-Fares are the same as on Light Rail, being $1.75 for a one way fare, and $3.50 for an all day pass.
-The fares are also good on the bus and light rail systems, just make sure you get a ticket you can use on them before you leave, for the stupid little tickets used on the TVM's don't tell you what you paid for.
+Fares are the same as on Light Rail, being $1.75 for a one way fare, and $4.50 for an all day pass (all day pass for seniors is $2.10 as of 9/17).
+The fares are also good on the bus and light rail systems.

 In The Movies